niloyahme-d/csv-data-cleaning/README.md

 This toolkit turns that into a deterministic, testable pipeline rather than a one-off script: normalization and validation rules live in a pure, unit-tested core module, decoupled from I/O and the CLI layer.

+## Who this is for

+Any workflow where contact data accumulates from multiple, inconsistent sources and needs to be trustworthy before it's used downstream:

+- **SMEs migrating to a CRM** (HubSpot, Zoho, Salesforce) from years of manually maintained spreadsheets, where the same company appears under several spellings and phone formats.
+- **Marketing/sales teams merging lead lists** collected from web forms, event sign-ups, and manual entry — where undetected duplicates mean the same contact gets emailed multiple times.
+- **Back-office/data-entry teams** who need to review only the records that actually have a problem, rather than re-checking an entire dataset row by row.

+## Scope and limitations

+This is intentionally built for a specific data shape, not a universal
+cleaner:

+- Phone normalization currently targets Bangladeshi numbers (`+880XXXXXXXXXX`) specifically.
+- The expected input schema is fixed: `Company Name`, `Contact Email`, `Phone`, `City`.

+Extending it to other country codes or arbitrary column mappings would be a natural next step, but isn't implemented yet — stated here rather than implied to work.

 ## Features